Beyond the Last Frame: Process-aware Evaluation for Generative Video Reasoning

 \subsection{Hierarchical Rubric}

 To facilitate accurate consistency judgment, we design a hierarchical rubric for $\mathcal{J}$.
-Specifically, the rubric is structured into three distinct levels:
+Specifically, the rubric is structured into three distinct levels.
+Specific examples are provided in Appendix~\ref{app:rubric}.

-\paragraph{System Prompt.} This level defines the task context, evaluation criteria, and methodology.
+\paragraph{System Prompt.} At the top tier, system prompt defines the task context, evaluation criteria, and methodology.
 Adopting the popular test-time scaling paradigm~\cite{deepseekr1}, the system prompt requires the model to first generate the analysis of process and outcome consistency within \texttt{<think>} tags, and subsequently provide the decision for PC, OC and POC within \texttt{<answer>} tags.

-\paragraph{Domain Introduction.} This level provides a concise overview of the domain to which the evaluated task belongs, highlighting the specific evaluation focus within that field.
-Notably, all tasks within the same domain share a unified domain introduction.
+\paragraph{Domain Introduction.} In the middle, domain introduction provides a concise domain overview, highlighting the specific evaluation focus within the field.
+Crucially, all tasks belonging to the same domain share this unified introduction.

-\paragraph{Task Constraints.} This level aims to provide fine-grained, task-specific evaluation criteria.
-These criteria are reorganized from the previously collected process constraints $c$ and the reference $g$.
+\paragraph{Task Constraints.} At the instance level, task constraints imposes fine-grained evaluation criteria, which are reorganized from the process constraints $C$ and the reference $g$ collected previously.

 Collectively, this hierarchical rubric covers from macro-level task definitions to micro-level requirements, providing comprehensive evaluation guidance.
 Moreover, this design is highly scalable.
-To support new tasks or domains, we only need to add the corresponding constraints or introductions. \ignore{Specific examples are provided in Appendix~\ref{app:rubric}.}
+To support new tasks or domains, we only need to add the corresponding constraints and introductions.